Champagne. It's not just for toasting anymore.

 1. Potato Chips

-OK, expensive Champagne* might be a little chichi for this match-up.
+Champagne has a little secret.
+Yes, it's the toast of the town and hangs in high society, but from time to time it's not afraid to go a little low-brow.
+OK, expensive Champagne might be a little chichi for this match-up (and many others below as well).
 For cheaper French bubbles, look for wine labeled crémant.
 From Italy, inexpensive prosecco is a smart choice.
 Spain offers cava -- a good deal.
 And in the United States, sparkling wines come from California, Oregon, Washington, New York, and even from less well-known places like New Mexico.
 Bonus: You can make these potato chips in the microwave.

 Sparkling wine and sushi, it's an epic move.
 The wine can handle the soy sauce, the slightly vinegary rice, even the pickled ginger and wasabi.
 No problems, only opportunities.

-Champagne has a little secret.
-Yes, it's the toast of the town and hangs in high society, but from time to time it's not afraid to slum about.
-So OK, you’re sitting on the sofa, cramming popcorn into your face, watching trash TV in your sweats.
+So you’re sitting on the sofa, cramming popcorn into your face, watching trashy TV in your sweatpants.
 That’s cool.
 Sipping Champagne keeps it classy.
+Sparkling wine never tattles.

 Chef John puts it like this: "These are what crab cakes are supposed to be -- basically a fried lump of crabmeat, held together with a minimum of filler.
 Delicious!"
 And doubly delicious beside a glass of bubbles.